- Power and Control Wheels

 A batterer may use their own vulnerabilities to obligate or coerce their partner into staying, caring for them, and/or prioritizing batterer’s needs.
 Using vulnerabilities often results in survivors being exploited (resources, time attention) and undermines survivors’ attempts to negotiate boundaries or prioritize self.

-In many states, LGBT people are not allowed to be the legal parent of their children.
-Even in states where LGBT parents’ rights are protected, not all individuals have access to the systems to assert their legal rights.
+In many states, LGBTQI+ people are not allowed to be the legal parent of their children.
+Even in states where LGBTQI+ parents’ rights are protected, not all individuals have access to the systems to assert their legal rights.
 For a non-biological parent, the threat of having no contact with their children makes leaving an abuse relationship a complex to impossible choice.

 Using Small Communities